schors/webber/in/plugins/google_sitemap.md

 ctime: 2009-06-26
 mtime: 2009-06-26

-This plugins writes an XML file "`sitemap.xml`" into the out-directory.
+This plugin writes an XML file "`sitemap.xml`" into the out-directory.
 The format is documented at [[http://www.sitemaps.org]].